Answers to Some Frequently Asked Questions

 Yes, yes, and yes!
 If you’ve written it, I’ll edit it.

-Do you edit romance, erotica, political manifestos, or other “sensitive” work?
+Do you edit romance, erotica, political manifestos, or other “difficult” work?

 Absolutely.
 I appreciate a warning about anything you think might be triggering, but I don’t limit the material I’m willing to work on.